tevino/tevino.github.io/_posts/2020-01-28-digital-zettelkasten.md

 - **Without writing, there is no sophisticated thinking**, since both short and long term memory of human brain are limited [7]
 - The system reflects not only validated knowledge but also the **thought process(via the linking)**, including potential mistakes and blind alleys that were later revised but **NOT** removed from the files, instead, a new card with revision may be added if needed [3]

+To know more about best practice on Zettelkasten, subscribe to the [Zettelkasten Early Adopters][zk_eas], I'll share more with you when there're enough subscribers.

 ---

 1. Berners-Lee, Tim.
 The Original Proposal of the WWW, HTMLized.
 Mar.
 1989, https://www.w3.org/History/1989/proposal.html.